hiattzhao/photos-portfolio/special.markdown

 The answer is: Why not?
 You'll never get something if you don't ask for it.

-*Hiatt also pledges half of this photograph's proceeds will be donated to charities.
+*Hiatt also pledges at least half of this photograph's proceeds will be donated to charities and people in need.

 # About the Artist
 Made in China and assembled in the USA, Hiatt was born in Beijing and moved to the US before becoming a teenager.